 The most common question we get from new customers: "Should I use anionic or cationic PAM?"
 The answer depends on your water chemistry, not on price or availability.
 Using the wrong type will give you poor flocculation no matter how much you dose.
-Here is the decision framework we use with customers across 45+ countries.
+Here is the decision framework we use with customers across multiple export markets.

 Side-by-Side Comparison